Board of Directors

 Trish Crossin is a former Senator and was the first woman to represent the Northern Territory in the Federal Parliament.
 Trish is an experienced board member and has undertaken comprehensive directorship duties on a range of community, sports and government boards.

-Current board positions include directorships of two ILSC subsidiaries (Voyages Indigenous Tourism Australia and Australian Indigenous Agribusiness AIA); the Mutitjulu Foundation; St Columba’s College Pty Ltd, WEstjustice Community Legal Centre and Asthma Foundation NT.
+Current board positions include directorships of one ILSC subsidiary (Primary Partners Pty Ltd); St Columba’s College Pty Ltd, WEstjustice Community Legal Centre and Asthma Foundation NT.
 Trish is also a member of the Advisory Committee on Indigenous Eye Health at Melbourne University and the Wyndham City Council Safer Communities Committee.

 Mr Bruce Martin